By Gary Mechanic, Executive Director

 Hot Times, Summer in the City!

 For the new settlers these wetlands were not well suited to the kinds of farming they knew and practiced.
-So the land around these lakes, with their large marshy borders, were not populated or developed as quickly as the better drained farmlands to the south.
+So the land around these lakes, with their large marshy borders, were not populated or developed as quickly as the better drained prairies to the south and west.

 After the Civil War the population of the great city that was developing 50 miles south began edging toward a million.
 When the heat of summer drove everyone outdoors into the dust, smoke, garbage, smells and diseases of the booming city, it drove those with the wherewithal to escape.
 Summer cottages became the rage.
 And a summer cottage on a lake, well that was the next best thing to air-conditioning!